kimjammer/Scouting/README.md

 `requestAverageStats` - Scouter asks the server for the statistics for all matches played by a team, identified by their team number.

+`requestStatsDownload` - Scouter asks the server for a download of the statistics in CSV form.

 Server:

 `teamList` - Sends the stats client a list of all teams.